fascalsj/research-rest-ui/README.md

 Check on your ```application.properties``` to change database configuration.

 ## Database
-Database for register using postgres, in database folder is a dump file for import the data structures and data.
+For registration using postgres database, in database folder is a dump file for import the data structures and data.